- 1 Try home remedies first

 - 5 Learn how to describe your hip pain

-- 6 Dr Andrew Quoc Dutton Orthopaedic & Sports Clinic Insurance
+- 6 A/Professor Andrew Quoc Dutton Orthopaedic & Sports Clinic Insurance

 Troubled by persistent discomfort on your hips?
 We’ve all been there before, and that’s because this joint is one of the most overworked in the body.
 The cartilage eventually wears off, the muscles and tendons get injured, or the joint may be in the line of fire of a certain disease.